infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-When creating content I aim to produce a quality above that which is currently available on the subject.
+When creating content, I aim to relate complex subjects in a clear and concise fashion—providing  important details and links for further study.
-While not always strictly possible, that's my overarching goal.

 ### Email